 If you have any questions about this race, click the button below.

-As always, we use our events as a way to raise both funds and awareness for organizations and causes that are meaningful to the endurance community.
+As always, we use our events as a way to raise both funds and awareness for organizations and causes that are meaningful to the health and well-being of all of us, including the endurance community.
 The first week of May is Air Quality Awareness Week, not that we shouldn't be thinking about this more than 1 week a year.
-With that in mind, along with the idea that so often our summer air quality is less than good, we're thinking it makes sense to focus on air quality issues.
-Too often we forget that as beautiful as Colorado is, we have to recognize that our bluebird skies aren't always giving us that crisp clear mountain air.
+With that in mind, along with the idea that so often our summer air quality is less than good - last year we had more Ozone Alert days on the front range than ever before - we're thinking it makes sense to focus on air quality issues.
+Too often we forget that as beautiful as Colorado is, we must recognize that our bluebird skies aren't always giving us that crisp clear and healthy mountain air.
 Along the front range, we have almost daily "Ozone Alerts" - when low-lying ozone is high enough to present very real health risks.
 We all have a role to play there, and we can all do things to be part of the solution.

 Bottom line here is that we are asking each of you and your teammate to be fundraisers for Conservation CO's air quality efforts.
 They are consistently fighting the good fight to improve our air and can always use our support.
 We'll be giving an award to the team that raises the most green.
 Our goal is $5000, and you can help us get there.